alexmps2003/distribution-chain-app/PROJECT_CONTEXT.md

 - Supports All, Paid, Partially Paid, Unpaid.
 - URL params support both uppercase values and chart-friendly lowercase aliases:
   `paid`, `partial`, `unpaid`.

+Invoice deletion and update business rules:

+- Admin can delete an invoice only if no payment allocations exist for that invoice.
+- Invoice deletion must be rejected once any payment allocation exists.
+- Sales reps must not delete invoices.
+- Sales reps may update invoices only while no payment allocations exist.
+- Invoice update/delete controls should be hidden or treated as emergency/danger-zone actions in the UI.

 ### Payment Creation